Nada-Hany/sentiment-analysis/README.md

-# Sentiment Analysis with Support Vector Machine Classifier
+# Sentiment Analysis

 ## Overview
 This sentiment analysis code utilizes a Support Vector Machine (SVM) classifier to classify text data into different sentiment labels.
 Below is a breakdown of the key components of the code:

 ### Data Preprocessing
 The text data undergoes preprocessing steps including:
-- Conversion to lowercase
+- Conversion to lowercase.
-- Removal of punctuation
+- Removal of punctuation.
-- Elimination of stopwords using NLTK
+- Elimination of stopwords using NLTK.
-- Dropping irrelevant columns from the dataset
+- Dropping irrelevant columns from the dataset.

-### Feature Encoding
-Categorical features such as 'Topic' and 'Sentiment (Label)' are encoded using LabelEncoder from scikit-learn.

-### Feature Extraction
-Text data is transformed into numerical features using CountVectorizer, with a limit of 1000 maximum features.
+- Remove Emojis.
+- Sentiment analysis using NLTK's `convert_sentiment` function to categorize the sentiment of the text into 'Positive', 'Negative', or 'Neutral' labels.
+- Convert all label values to 0, 1, and 2 using label encoding exclusively.

+### Reducing Data Biases
+#### Train-Test Split:
+- The dataset (df) is shuffled using the sample method with frac=1 to randomize the data.
+- The data is separated into three types based on the value of the 'Label' column: negative, neutral, and positive.
+- For each type, 80% of the data is selected for training (type1Train, type2Train, type3Train) using integer indexing with iloc.
+- The remaining 20% of each type is selected for testing (type1Test, type2Test, type3Test) using integer indexing with iloc
+- ##### Concatenation:
+  - The training data (dfTrain) is created by concatenating the training samples from each type using pd.concat.
+  - The testing data (dfTest) is created by concatenating the testing samples from each type using pd.concat
+#### Applying SMOTE:
+- The text data is represented as TF-IDF vectors using TfidfVectorizer().
+- The training data (x_train, y_train) is transformed into TF-IDF vectors, and the testing data (x_test, y_test) is transformed accordingly.
+- SMOTE (Synthetic Minority Over-sampling Technique) is applied to the training data using SMOTE() with sampling_strategy='not majority', which oversamples the minority classes to address data imbalances.
+- The oversampled training data (x_train_over, y_train_over) is obtained after applying SMOTE.

 ### Model Training
 A Support Vector Machine classifier with a linear kernel is trained on the preprocessed and encoded training data.